Creates a new version of your secret by creating a new encrypted value and attaching it to the secret. version can contain a new

 SecretBinary value.

-PutSecretValue more than once every 10 minutes, you create more versions than Secrets Manager removes, and you will reach the quota for secret versions.
+PutSecretValue more than once every 10 minutes, you will create more versions than Secrets Manager removes, and you will reach the quota for secret versions.

 You can specify the staging labels to attach to the new version in